-IRMO Konchar - Must be Heard and Decided before Entry of Final Judgment: The first case to address the timing issue was IRMO Konchar, 312 Ill.App.3d 441 (2d Dist.
+IRMO Konchar - 2000 Case [Prior to 2009 Amendments] Had to be Heard and Decided before Entry of Final Judgment: An early [and now somewhat antiquated] case addressing the timing issue prior to more recent amendments to the statute is IRMO Konchar, 312 Ill.App.3d 441 (2d Dist.
 2000).
-Konchar held that a 503(j) contribution petition must be heard and decided before a final judgment is entered.
-When proofs are closed and a final order/judgment is entered on the same day, a petition filed thereafter is not timely filed and should be dismissed.
+Konchar was a post-decree proceeding holding that a 503(j) contribution petition was to be heard and decided before a final judgment is entered.
+"When proofs are closed and a final order/judgment is entered on the same day, a petition filed thereafter is not timely filed and should be dismissed."